Walking with White Rhinos in the Mosi-Oa-Tunya National Park, Zambia

 Apologies for the substandard photos.

-Fawlty Towers Backpackers is a very convenient place to stay in Livingstone, before visiting Victoria Falls.
-They can also organise many other activities, including river-rafting and bungee jumping.
+Fawlty Towers Backpackers makes for a great place to stay in Livingstone before visiting Victoria Falls.
+They can also organise many other activities, including white-water rafting and bungee jumping.

 Leave a comment